5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Scenarios.md

   -	**Network Operator**, provides the network used for the production.
 A set of network capabilities can be configured through APIs (referred to as Network APIs in the following).
   -	**Aggregator (optional)**, provides access to the network capabilties of different Network Operators.
 See [GSMA Open Gateway](https://www.gsma.com/solutions-and-impact/gsma-open-gateway/) and [GSMA Operator Platform](https://www.gsma.com/solutions-and-impact/technologies/networks/operator-platform-hp/) as examples.

-### Network functions and applications involved
+The network functions and applications involved are:
   -	**Production Devices** (such as a Camera), used by the crew during a production.
 Each device contains at least one UE with a Subscription (SIM) and can host one or more client applications.
 A client application can be a video capturing and encoding application, which generates and sends a continuous video stream to a receiving Media Server.
   -	**Network API Platform**, used by the Network Operator for exposing network Capabilities.
 The Network API Platform offers a collection of functions e.g. for Authentication / Authorization of the API Invoker (AuthZ Function) and different API Provider functions for different network capabilities.
 Beside this, there may be more functions, e.g. for API usage metering, API usage throttling, etc.
   -	**Aggregator API Platform (optional)**, located in the path between the Network API Platforms and the API Invoker.
 It grants access to Network API Platforms from different Network Providers.
   -	**API Consumer / Invoker**, used by the Production equipment (functions) to interact with the Network API Platform of a Network Provider.
   -	**Media Servers**, typically located in the Studio Production Hub (operated by the Production Manager) and interact with the production devices, e.g. receiving video or audio streams.

-## Collaboration scenarios for the provisioning of network capabilities
+## Network capabilities: Collaboration scenarios

 ### Collaboration scenario #1: Direct invoking Network APIs
 The **Network API Platform** of a Network Operator is accessed directly from **API Consumers**, either deployed with the Studio Production or the Location Production functions.
 The API consumer can be a Web Portal, e.g. offered by the CSP.
 Alternatively, the API consumers can be embedded production devices like a Vision Mixer or a production orchestration solution ([NMOS](https://specs.amwa.tv/nmos/branches/main/docs/Technical_Overview.html)  concept).
 The API consumer functions can be integrated in media servers, responsible for receiving the video stream from the application client.